The Intouchables: Box office

 After four weeks, by 25 November 2011, The Intouchables had already become the most-watched film in France in 2011.
 After sixteen weeks, more than 19 million people had seen the film in France.
 On 10 January 2012, The Intouchables set a record, having been number one for ten consecutive weeks since its release in France.
 The film has grossed $166 million in France and $444.7 million worldwide as of 12 May 2013.

-On 20 March 2012, The Intouchables became the highest-grossing movie in a language other than English with $281 million worldwide.
-It broke the previous record set by the Japanese film Spirited Away ($274.9 million), also breaking the record for the highest-grossing French film, surpassing The Fifth Element ($263.9 million).
+On 20 March 2012, The Intouchables broke the record for the highest-grossing French film, surpassing The Fifth Element ($263.9 million).
 In July 2012, it became the top grossing foreign language film of 2012 in North America, surpassing A Separation.

 The film has also done well in several other European countries, topping charts in Germany for nine consecutive weeks, Switzerland for eleven weeks, Austria for six weeks, Poland for three weeks, and Italy, Spain and Belgium for one week, as of 20 May 2012.